 Grain crops are burning in Daquq district

-This month last year, Ibrahim had been busy with harvesting his crops and was making plans for this year’s harvest.
+In the same month of last year, Ibrahim would be harvesting his crops and making plans for the next year.

-Jalil Ibrahim, a father of four children, worked as a farmer and a shepherd in the Kaka’i village of Ali Saray until 2014.
+Jalil Ibrahim, father of four, worked as a farmer and livestock raiser in the Kaka’i village of Ali Saray until 2014.

 “We farmed without problems and planted all kinds of vegetables; tomatoes, cucumbers, eggplant, watermelon, and grains.
-Traffic issues did not exist, there was the market.
+Traffic issues did not exist, and there was demand for our products.
 We were happy and did not know what exhaustion was,” Ibrahim said.

-Ibrahim added that by 2014, he was able to buy a house and a car.
-The economy, he said, was prospering until 2014 when the emergence of IS reversed this progress.
+Ibrahim added that by 2014, he was able to buy a house and a car as he was doing well financially, until the emergence of IS, which reversed this progress.

 In mid-2014, most Kaka’i villages in Daquq district were evacuated as IS launched an offensive against Kirkuk.
-Everything Ibrahim had built over the years was lost when he abandoned his village.
+Everything Ibrahim had built over the years was lost when he had to flee his village.

-“IS took 300 dunams of land from us, which endangered our lives and source of income.
-Most of us evacuated the villages,” said Ibrahim, explaining how he went bankrupt the first time.
-Unable to work on his land, Ibrahim moved to the center of Daquq district and began working as a laborer.
+“300 dunams [30 hectares] of land fell under control of IS, which put us at risk of losing our livelihood.
+Most of us evacuated the village,” said Ibrahim, explaining how he went bankrupt the first time.
+Unable to work on his land, Ibrahim moved to the centre of Daquq district and began working as a labourer.

-In 2016, a large Peshmerga force from the Kurdistan Regional Government (KRG) was deployed to southern Daquq.
-Alongside Iraqi forces, it retook the Kaka’i villages that fell under IS control, paving the way for the return of the Kaka’i villagers.
+In 2016, a large Peshmerga force from the Kurdistan Regional Government (KRG) was deployed to the disputed areas, including southern Daquq.
+With Iraqi forces, they retook the Kaka’i villages that had fallen under IS control, paving the way for the return of the Kaka’i villagers.

-Ibrahim resumed farming.
-From Daquq, he went to his fields early in the morning and came back home after sunset.
+Ibrahim was one of the farmers who were able to resume farming.
+From Daquq, he would go to his fields early in the morning and would go back home after sunset.

 “IS still posed a threat.
-My family remained in Daquq, but I was visiting my farms on daily basis,” he recalled.
+My family remained in Daquq for their safety, but I was visiting my farms on a daily basis,” he recalled.
 “I started farming again.
-I produced a lot and sold my produce in the market, but it did not last long; I abandoned my village once more in 2018.”
+I produced a lot and sold it at the market.
+But that didn’t last long either; I abandoned my village once more in 2018.”

-On October 17, former Prime Minister, Haider al-Abadi ordered the return of Iraqi forces to the disputed territories.
-The resulting in the withdrawal of the Kurdish forces from the area created a security vacuum in the Kaka’i villages.
+On 17 October 2017, former Prime Minister Haider al-Abadi ordered the return of Iraqi forces to the disputed territories forcing the Peshmerga forces to retreat, and the consequence of those events created a security vacuum in the areas where the Kaka’i villages are located.

-As a result, Ibrahim again left his village and went bankrupt for the second time.
+And thus, Ibrahim was forced to abandon his crops and went bankrupt for the second time.

-Early this year, Ibrahim rented a 25 donum plot of land to plant grains in Talabani areas near Daquq and again started farming.
+Early this year, Ibrahim rented a 25 dunams [2.5 hectares] plot of land to plant grains in Talabani areas near Daquq and again started farming.

-“The security situation in these areas improved.
-I mustered all of my physical and financial strength and spent a large amount of money, but I was confronted by the coronavirus,” Ibrahim said, “I hardly visit my farms due to the curfew… some of my fields dried up because I was not able to irrigate them.”
+“The security situation in these areas was better.
+I mustered all of my physical and financial strength and spent a large amount of money, but I was confronted by the Coronavirus,” Ibrahim said, “I could reach my fields with difficulty; some of them dried up because I was not able to irrigate them on time.”

-“I could not till my fields on time, which is why they have not grown yet,” he added.
+“I could not plant some of my crops on time, which is why they have not grown yet,” he added.

 After the IS attacks and the post-referendum security vacuum, COVID-19 once again bankrupted Ibrahim, and presented a major threat to the entire Kaka’i community in Daquq.